 - Mulching

 Lawn care contractors typically only need a business license.
 However, landscapers often require a state license or certification to work within the city.
-If the landscaper intends to install rocks, gravel, sand, or plant trees or shrubs, there is a good chance that they will need a state license.
+If the landscaper intends to install rocks, gravel, sand, or plant trees or shrubs, they will likely need a state license.

 Salary & Hourly Rate

 Pay rates for lawn care contractors depend on the type of work they perform.
 For instance, professional lawnmowers typically make anywhere from $19-25 per hour [1] .
 Landscapers nationwide make an average of $17 per hour [2] .
-California and Washington tend to have the best pay rates for lawn care contractors.
+California and Washington have the best pay rates for lawn care professionals.

 Lawn care independent contractors set their own pay rate, which might be negotiable with the client.
-Experience plays a significant role in what lawn care contractors will set as their pay rate.
-A contractor just starting out will be primarily focused on building their client base.
-A contractor with 20 years of experience is more likely to charge a higher rate.
+Experience plays a significant role in what they will set as their pay rate.
+A contractor starting out will primarily focus on building their client base while one with 20 years of experience is more likely to charge a higher rate.